pololu/rpicsim/docs/IntroductionToRSpec.md

       end
     end

 The strings passed to `describe`, `context`, `it`, and `specify` are optional, but are used to generate helpful error messages and documentation.
-If an example fails then a string about the expected behavior is produced by concatenating all the provided strings, from outermost to innermost.
+If an example fails, then a string about the expected behavior is produced by concatenating all the provided strings, from outermost to innermost.

 Expectations
 ----

-In general, an RSpec example consists of some code to set up the situation being tested, and some code that called an _expectation_ that defines the expected outcome.
+In general, an RSpec example consists of some code to set up the situation being tested, and some code called an _expectation_ that defines the expected outcome.
 If an expectation fails, an exception is raised, the example stops executing, and a failure message is displayed.
 Expectations look like this: